baruchel/tco/README.md

 A long explanation of how to use it can be found [here](http://baruchel.github.io/python/2015/11/07/explaining-functional-aspects-in-python/).
 This is the preferred documentation now.

+### Installation

+Just type:

+    pip install tco

+or (for a system-wide installation):

+    sudo pip install tco

 ### New class provided by the module

 The module implements a trampoline-based wrapper for tail-call optimized functions.
 It should be imported with: